yyhwssg/RI_yyh/README.md

 .ipynb_checkpoints/

-What each step does (plain English)
+WHAT EACH STEP DOES (plain English)
 -----------------------------------
 • Create venv & install requirements.txt
   Sets up an isolated Python environment so the demo doesn’t depend on global packages.

 • Start API (uvicorn api.main:app)
-  Launches the local FastAPI service that exposes endpoints like /grid/register, /pf/run, etc. All later steps talk to this server at http://127.0.0.1:8000.
+  Launches the local FastAPI service exposing /grid/register, /pf/run, etc. All later steps talk to http://127.0.0.1:8000.

 • Julia _check_env.jl
   Installs and verifies Julia packages (OpenDSSDirect, PowerModelsDistribution, Ipopt).
-If the official registry is slow, it falls back to Git URLs.
+Falls back to Git URLs if the public registry is slow.

 • DAVE generate & register
-  Builds a synthetic MV network from OpenStreetMap for the provided AOI polygon (micro_bremen.geojson).
-Saves to intermediate/dave_export/.../net_power.json.
-Also registers the grid once automatically.
+  Builds a synthetic MV network from OpenStreetMap for the AOI (micro_bremen.geojson).
+Saves to intermediate/dave_export/.../net_power.json and registers once automatically.

 • Re-register latest net_power.json
-  Explicitly registers the latest PP JSON again to get a stable grid_id (used by subsequent calls).
-This avoids ambiguity when multiple exports exist.
+  Registers the newest PP JSON again to get a stable grid_id for subsequent calls.

-• Convert PP JSON to OpenDSS (ppjson_to_dss.py) Produces master.dss and busmap.csv.
-The DSS file is the input for both OpenDSSDirect and PMD (via PMD’s DSS parser).
+• Convert PP JSON to OpenDSS (ppjson_to_dss.py) Produces master.dss and busmap.csv — inputs for OpenDSSDirect and PMD.

 • Attach DSS path to grid
-  Stores the DSS master path in the registry so the API knows where that grid’s DSS lives (use forward slashes for cross-platform compatibility).
+  Stores the DSS master path in the registry so the API knows where the grid’s DSS lives (forward slashes work cross-platform).

-• PMD snapshot (empty)
-  Runs a single optimization-based power flow without any extra injections.
-We check feasibility (termination_status, model, solver_time_sec).
-This is fast, safe, and does not rely on voltage scaling assumptions.

-• PMD snapshot (single-bus injection)
+• PMD snapshot (empty and single-bus injection)
-  Picks the first bus from busmap.csv and injects 5 kW at pf=0.95.
-This verifies the pipeline also works with a small disturbance.
+  Runs fast optimization-based PF with no/with small injection to sanity-check feasibility and the full pipeline.

 • Save outputs (optional)
-  Dumps the returned JSONs to intermediate/quickcheck_* for grading, sharing, or debugging.
+  Dumps returned JSONs to intermediate/quickcheck_* for sharing or debugging.